TTitcombe/TTitcombe.github.io/_posts/2021-01-17-The-Ten-Year-Language.md

 What features might we want to implement to offer something new?
 To answer this,
-consider what uses have recently come fashionable but are yet underserver by existing languages.
+consider what uses have recently come fashionable but are yet underserved by existing languages.

 The last ten years have been the age of machine learning, but very few languages offer useful solutions for implementing neural networks.